UFO: Aftermath: Gameplay

 Rooted deeply in the X-COM series, the game combines elements of strategy with squad-based tactics.
-The game consists of two alternating phases: a strategy phase in which players control and expand their organizations, and a tactical phase in which player-controlled units battle alien enemies.
+The game consists of two alternating phases: a strategy phase in which players control and expand their organization, and a tactical phase in which player-controlled units battle alien enemies.

-The strategic phase allows players to outfit their troopers for action, acquire new equipment and personnel, and conduct research to enable the production of more advanced equipment.
+The strategic phase allows players to equip and train their troopers for action, acquire new equipment and personnel, send fighter planes to intercept UFOs, and conduct research to enable the production of more advanced equipment.
 Mission markers pop up on the globe, indicating locations where a team can be dispatched to battle.
-Players may expand their territory by winning battles, allowing more access to resources.
+Players may expand their territory by capturing bases, allowing more access to resources.
+Initially, each base can be freely changed to a military, research, or engineering base to suit the player's needs.
+As the game progresses, the player will also have to contend with ever-growing bodies of biomass that will consume their bases and must be stopped with specialized anti-biomass bases.

-The tactical phase is real-time combat.
+The tactical phase plays out in real-time combat.
 All combatants move and act simultaneously, rather than using turns.
 Players can pause time or have the game set to automatically pause on certain events and issue orders to their troopers.
 In a deviation from the X-COM series, the battlefield is presented in fully rotatable 3D view.

 Plot

 In May 2004, a giant spacecraft approached Earth.
-Hovering over the planet, it released large clouds of spores into the upper atmosphere.
+Hovering over the planet and ignoring all human attempts at contact, it released large clouds of spores into the upper atmosphere.
 Rapidly multiplying, the spores soon darkened the skies, obscuring the sun completely.
-This period is known as the "Twilight".
-Having reached critical mass in the skies, the spores began to rain down, clogging the streets and bodies of water, smothering people in their homes and burying animals in the wild.
+This period became known as the "Twilight".

+After having reached critical mass in the skies, the spores began to rain down, clogging the streets and bodies of water, smothering people in their homes and burying animals in the wild.
 During the "Nightfall", as it would come to be called, most of the higher life forms on earth were wiped out.
-During the Twilight, all human responses were futile.
+During these events, all human responses were futile.
 The governments of the world chose caution over aggression, not realizing how quickly the end could come, and were buried.
 However, a few survivors sealed themselves in underground bases with stocks of food and oxygen.
 After several weeks, the spores seemed to disintegrate, decomposing and settling into the soil.

-The player must gather together the remaining peoples of the planet, find out what has happened, and, if possible, take vengeance.
-The aliens the player fights are known as the Reticulans, who are heavily based on Greys, controlling various horrific mutant lifeforms.
+In January 2005, some of the survivors of the Nightfall establish the Council of Earth to reunite the remnants of humanity.
+The player, the commander of the council's military operations, must gather together the remaining peoples of the planet, find out what has happened, and, if possible, take vengeance.
+At first, the enemies the player fights are mostly various hostile lifeforms mutated by the spores known as Transgenants.
+Eventually, however, they begin to fight the true threat of the game, that being an alien species heavily based on the Greys.